 - 20% extra savings on courses/bundles: An additional 20% discount will be automatically applied whenever purchasing a course or bundle (this does not apply to classes bought on the app).

-- One free Domestika Plus credit per month: Every month, you will get a Plus credit that you can use in exchange for any class of your choice (no matter the cost).
+- One free Domestika Plus credit per month: You will get a monthly Plus credit that you can use in exchange for any class of your choice (no matter the cost).

-- Open courses: You will have access to a growing catalog of “free” courses.
+- Open courses: You will have access to a growing catalog of “free” classes.

 - Option to buy extra credits: Besides your monthly Domestika Plus credit, you will also have the benefit of purchasing additional credits to exchange for courses at a lower price.